Benefits of Quitting Caffeine

 but to get full dosage instructions you should buy the book.

-Gradually reduce the amount of tea drank in a day.
-And after you feel completely happy and used to this, take the leap, suffer for some three days, and just drink spring water.
+.
 At the beginning I felt that it was beneficial for me not to drink herbal teas as they only made me want green tea instead.
 I just drank water.
 If you really feel like you need a pick-up, you can have a banana.
 It helps.
-It has slow release sugar which gives your brain a buzz.
+It has slow release sugar which gives your brain a buzz!

 Even More Extreme Benefits from Quitting Caffeine

 Stephen Cherniske’s book describes the adverse health effects caffeine has.
 It is a useful reference although in this article I like to concentrate on the positive.

 The benefits of quitting coffee, according to Cherniske, include: better nutrient absorption; strengthened heart, arteries and adrenal glands; better mental abilities and ability to cope with stress; increased energy, etc.